ma-tie/ma-tie.github.io/_news/announcement_6.md

 related_posts: false
 ---

-🎉 Our paper "Following the Usage, Not the Request: Risk-Aware Task Scheduling with Overbooking in Edge Clouds" is accepted to IEEE INFOCOM 2026.
+🎉 Our paper "Following the Usage, Not the Request: Risk-Aware Task Scheduling with Overbooking in Edge Clouds" is accepted to **IEEE INFOCOM 2026**.